janvorwerk/opensportident.js/README.md

 ```

 ## Origins
-The dataframe/ folder (the complex part) is a close translation of sdenier/GecoSI
+The ./dataframe/ folder (the most complex part dealing with the binary data reading)
+is a close translation of https://github.com/sdenier/GecoSI